Galarina is, as the name suggests, a cross between Gala and Florina.

 The fruit size and sweet flavor are similar to Gala, but it also inherits the wide-ranging disease-resistance of Florina.
 Poor disease-resistance has always been a weakpoint of Gala, so Galarina can be considered as an "improved" Gala.

-Please fill in the details below and we will let you know when Galarina apple trees are back in stock.
+Fill in the form below and we will notify you when Galarina apple tree is back in stock.

 Although Gala is very widely planted, it is somewhat disease-prone and not ideal for the backyard grower.
-Galarina is far more disease-resistant, and can also be grown in colder climate zones than Gala - much of the development work was carried out in Quebec.
+Galarina is far more disease-resistant, and can also be grown in colder climate zones than Gala.

 Galarina was developed at the INRA research station in Angers, France, in the 1980s.
-However most of the North American field trials were carried out as part of the Quebec Apple Breeding Program, based at St. Jean sur Richelieu in Quebec, Canada.
+Most of the North American field trials were carried out as part of the Quebec Apple Breeding Program, based at St. Jean sur Richelieu in Quebec, Canada.